briggySmalls/dont-freak-out/pages/pages-root-folder/index.md

 ---
-layout: video
+layout: page
 homepage: true
 show_meta: false
-title: "Don't Freak Out Function Band"
+title: "Don't Freak Out"
+subheadline: "Funk & Soul Function Band"
 teaser: "The funk band to get your people moving."
-iframe: "<iframe width='970' height='546' src='//www.youtube.com/embed/sUY7vk3jCAA' frameborder='0' allowfullscreen></iframe>"
 #
 # These video settings are totally optional.
 It's only purpose
 # is SEO, so that videos show up in Google hopefully with a